Przemysław Czarnek: Political views

+In 2019, the Peter Tatchell Foundation described Czarnek as "a prominent mouthpiece for far-right prejudice".
+In 2020, professor of theology Alfred Wierzbicki criticized Czarnek as "emanating from the extreme right [akin to the] National Radical Camp".
+According to Balkan Insight, Czarnek spoke at some far-right events.

 Historical views

 In July 2018, a commemoration of the Sahryń massacre, in which hundreds of Ukrainian civilians were killed by the Polish Home Army on 10 March 1944, was held.
 Czarnek described the commemoration as a "great provocation".
 He officially informed the police that the commemoration was, according to him, a crime by the president of the Lublin Ukrainians' Association under the Act on the Institute of National Remembrance.

 In 2019, Czarnek opposed a memorial by Polish artist Dorota Nieznalska that commemorated Jews who were killed by Poles during and after the Holocaust.
 He called the memorial a "scandal" and "anti-Polish" and said that it should be removed.
 Tomasz Kitliński, who commissioned the memorial, refused to comply.

 In the aftermath of the Yaroslav Hunka scandal Czarnek stated in a Twitter post that he had taken steps towards the possible extradition of Hunka.
 Czarnek asked the Institute of National Remembrance to urgently research whether Hunka was wanted for "crimes against the Polish Nation and Poles of Jewish origin".